murillo-group/sarkas/docs/contributing/dev_example.rst

     $ git checkout -b plot_style
     Switched to a new branch 'plot_style'

 Now you are ready to modify the code or add files, always according to our coding guidelines.
+If you make changes to the code, make sure you have activated the ``sarkas`` environment.

 For this example, say you want to add four logo files.
 Once you are done, review the changes by

 .. code-block:: console